 But for Steele and his family, it was too little too late.
 The trust the Steeles had for Mullen and his staff has been broken, and it’s not likely to be fixed.
 Chris is back home with his parents now, completely moved out, and in the NCAA transfer portal looking for a new home, which leaves Mullen in the unenviable position of having to re-recruit a top tier kid with a high level of character.
 Mullen flew out to California two days ago to meet with his family and present his side, which included an apology, pointing out that Jones was removed from campus when more details about him came to light, and a promise to do better.
 And we’ll see what happens here, but I don’t believe it worked.
 Barring an unforeseen development, Steele is gone.

 More importantly, and more unfortunately: the Gators lost one of their most talented players in the 2019 recruiting class because he tried to get away from someone he feared would get him into trouble, and Florida told him that he had to continue living with him for another four months.
-They let him down.
-And they let future players down, too, by setting the precedent of not taking a player’s concerns about his teammate seriously enough to ensure that they can feel safely out of the way of their roommate’s net of trouble.
-I’m positive that the people involved here feel terrible, would act differently if they could go back and do it again, and will act differently should a similar situation arise in the future, but for this situation it’s too late.
+They let him down, and must act differently, and better, the next time such a situation arises.
+In terms of off field mistakes that result in personnel losses, this is actually a benign one from Mullen, and will surely blow over with time and handling future unfortunate situations better.
+It sure doesn’t touch the severity of the screwup Jim McElwain made to boot Will Grier from the program, and though of course as the CEO Mullen is partially responsible, the direct fault lays more with the assistant that balked on the request with him.
+And I’m positive that the people involved here feel terrible, would act differently if they could go back and do it again, and will act differently should a similar situation arise in the future, but for this situation it’s too late.
 They learned a valuable lesson, and the pricetag for that lesson read “3-4 years of Chris Steele’s services on and off the field.”

 All Florida can do now is learn from this error, take players’ claims of this nature more seriously or at the very least investigate them, and do better moving forward.
 They owe it to future Chris Steeles, who make a good faith effort to distance themselves from people they feel could get them into trouble, to listen to what they’re being told, recognize that it takes quite a lot for a college football player to ask for a different living situation regardless of what they’re told, and take appropriate action.